stnpkln/Bc_CGP_recombination/README.md

 This code and data does not correspond to the final thesis 1:1, but its very close.

 ## Abstract
-The aim of this paper is to propose and implement two new crossover methods in Cartesian Genetic Programming (CGP) and compare them with existing approaches.
+The aim of this work is to propose and implement two new crossover methods in Cartesian Genetic Programming (CGP) and compare them with existing approaches.
 CGP is a type of evolutionary algorithm that uses acyclic graphs to represent executable programs.
 Most CGP applications use the mutation operator only, but the effort to find a suitable crossover operator is still ongoing.
-In this paper, the two newly proposed crossover methods are compared on five symbolic regression problems against the standard 1 + 𝜆 procedure based purely on mutation.
+In this work, the two newly proposed crossover methods are compared on five symbolic regression problems against the standard 1 + 𝜆 procedure based purely on mutation.
 Experimental results show that these methods find solutions in a similar number of fitness evaluations as 1 + 𝜆 and, in two cases, even significantly earlier.